-Nature, history and spirituality combine in Tuscany along the spiritual paths that criss cross the territory, including the area near Arezzo.
-The via Francigena is nearby, as is a path that links this famous spiritual route to Arezzo.
-But there’s yet another spiritual hiking opportunity here called the path of San Vicinio.
-This is a loop that starts and ends at Sarsina in Emilia-Romagna, a neighbouring region of Italy.
+Nature, history and spirituality blend together in Tuscany along the spiritual paths that crisscross the territory, including the area around Arezzo.
+This is where you can find the via Francigena, as well as a path linking this famous pilgrimage route to Arezzo.
+But did you know there is also another spiritual route to hike in this area known as the San Vicinio Path?
+The route takes you on a loop that starts and ends in Sarsina in Emilia-Romagna, Tuscany's neighbour.

-Sarsina is a town in the upper Savio valley, where there's a sanctuary dedicated to San Vicinio or Saint Vicinius of Sarsina in English.
-This saint was originally from Liguria and came to Sarsina during the time of the religious persecution.
-He is famous for having practised poverty through prayer and fasting and for his rejection of worldly goods.
+Sarsina can be found in the upper Savio valley, home to a sanctuary dedicated to San Vicinio, known as Saint Vicinius of Sarsina in English.
+The saint was originally from Liguria and came to Sarsina when religious persecution was taking hold.
+He's famous for having practiced poverty through prayer and fasting and for rejecting worldly goods.

-Nowadays, the itinerary dedicated to him is marked with a chain symbol on the signage.
-This chain or collar of San Vicinio is the walk’s icon and it has a central role in the cult and tradition of this saint, referring to a relic.
+Today, the itinerary dedicated to him is marked on all the signage along the route with a chain symbol, a reference to San Vicinio's chain, or collar, which plays a central role in the cult and tradition of the saint, much the same as a relic.

-The path, when it hits Tuscany, runs from Camaldoli to Padia Prataglia.
-The town of Camaldoli, in the territory of Poppi, is in the national park of the Casentinesi Forest.
-The pilgrim may visit the church of San Salvatore Trasfigurato and the cell dedicated to the silent prayer of San Romualdo, as well as the historic pharmacy which was founded in 1523 and where monks have reconstructed a laboratory with stone mortars and historic recipes in order to distil aromatic liquors.
+When the path crosses into Tuscany, it stretches from Camaldoli to Badia Prataglia.
+The town of Camaldoli, in the territory of Poppi, is in the Casentinesi National Park.
+Pilgrims can visit the church of San Salvatore Trasfigurato and the cell dedicated to the silent prayer practiced by San Romualdo, as well as the historic pharmacy founded in 1523, where the monks have reconstructed a laboratory with stone mortars and ancient recipes for distilling aromatic liquors.

-Further along the path one encounters the following reference points: Casa Pucini, Podere Stradella, Serravalle and Ponte Fosso.
-Then Tramignone, in order to arrive at Poggio alla Croce, a town near an important cultivation of potatoes.
+Further along the path, you'll come across the Casa Pucini, Podere Stradella, Serravalle and Ponte Fosso.
+After these, you'll arrive in Tramignone, before getting to Poggio alla Croce, a town whose main production is potato farming.

-One continues over the Fosso dell’Acquafredda and to the “curvone Casanova,” where there is a preserved woods of white pine and beech.
+Continue over the Fosso dell’Acquafredda and past the curvone Casanova, where you'll see protected woods with white pine and beech trees.

-Dante refers to Badia Pratiglia as being "between the Tiber and the Arno".
-It's the perfect location for those interested in nature due to the presence of numerous parks and forest reserves, but also for lovers of history thanks to numerous Romanesque churches and a castle (Poppi).
-It also does not lack religious points of note like the Pieve di Santa Maria Assunta and the small church of Memmenano.
+Dante describes Badia Pratiglia as being "between the Tiber and the Arno".
+It's the perfect location for anyone interested in nature, thanks to the abundance of parks and nature reserves, as well as for history buffs, as this is where you can find many Romanesque churches and the Poppi Castle.
+There's also no shortage of religious buildings, like the Parish Church of Santa Maria Assunta and the small church of Memmenano.